shsagir/play-area-sync/docs/rsync.md

 ## About rsync

 `rsync` is a shorthand for **r**emote **sync**hronization.
 It's a command line tool to synchronize files over the network.
 It's open source.
 It's old but really good and it's is up to **10 times faster than FTP** as it uses compression and diffs to only transfers changes.

+### Read before using

-It works on top of [SSH](/ssh), so it's also secure and extra convenient when using [SSH key auth](/ssh-keys).
+rsync is a mighty sharp sword.
+Use it carefully.
+Please mind that providing the falsy parameters or the wrong order can result in data loss. rsync works on top of [SSH](/ssh), so it's also secure and extra convenient when using [SSH key auth](/ssh-keys).
 Usually, like most deployment related tasks here, you will **use rsync from your local machine**, not on your fortrabbit App directly.

-### Installing rsync
+## Installing rsync

 Chances are that you already have it: **rsync is built-in with Linux and macOS**.
 Check if it is installed.
 Run this command in the Terminal of your local machine: